st-lu/Image-Recognition-ML/README.md

-# Image-Recognition-ML
+# Monochrome Dreams Classification
- An Image Recognition algorithm using a Convolutional Neural Network (CNN)
+Classification of monochrome images dreamed by deep generative models using a Convolutional Neural Network (CNN).